ServBay PHP Version Management: CLI and Website Environment Configuration Guide

 3

-, try closing and reopening your terminal, or run cd .
+and the version doesn't switch, try closing and reopening the terminal, or use cd .

-- Version Compatibility: If you encounter errors like "Class not found" or "Call to undefined function" when running project commands, check that your PHP version matches the range required by your dependencies (e.g.,
+- Version Compatibility: If you encounter errors like "Class not found" or "Call to undefined function," first review your project's dependencies (such as the

 composer.json